-Types of Compensation for Car Accident Victims | Denver Injury Lawyers
+Types of Injury Compensation for Car Accident Victims in Denver

 Types of Compensation for a Denver Car Accident

 They can include medical bills, lost work time, transportation to hospitals and clinics, and other out-of-pocket expenses.
 These damages need to be documented and stated with specificity before you can recover.

 such pain and suffering.
 Under Colorado law, these damages are capped.
 When the legislation was passed, these caps were set at $250,000 or $500,000, only if there was clear and convincing evidence that $250,000 was insufficient.
 These amounts have since been increased to reflect inflation and are now set at $500,000 and $1 million.

 Physical Impairment Damages